 If you get an old computer with many user accounts you might wanna delete all user accounts except the one you want to use.
 Similarly, when you do not need a user account anymore, you want to delete it.
 To delete a user account in Windows XP you must be logged in as administrator.

-Read moreDisable indexing service in Windows XP
+Read moreDisplay hidden files and folders in Windows XP

 Read moreDisable Welcome screen in Windows XP